ckb-ecofund/offckb/README.md

 `offckb` packs some basic minimal Dapp templates for you to learn and get started with.
 By running `offckb init`, you can select the different Dapp templates to quickly set up a local Dapp project targeting the local blockchain with built-in scripts and accounts.

 The Dapp templates often involve interaction with some most useful smart contracts on CKB like xUDT/Spore/Omnilock.
 The best thing is those Dapp examples also come with detailed tutorial documents from [docs.nervos.org](https://docs.nervos.org/).
+The source codes of these templates are also maintained [here](https://github.com/nervosnetwork/docs.nervos.org/tree/develop-v2/examples).

 ### View and transfer balance